 Laurie Ann Goldman has served as a member of our board of directors since July 2021.
-She currently serves as Chief Executive Officer of OVME, a position which she has held since February 2023.
-Before that, Ms. Goldman served as Chief Executive Officer of Avon North America from August 2018 to August 2019.
+She currently serves as Chief Executive Officer and President of Tupperware, a position which she has held since October 2023.
+Before that, Ms. Goldman served as Chief Executive Officer of OVME from February 2023 to October 2023 and Avon North America from August 2018 to August 2019.
 Ms. Goldman has over 30 years of management and operating experience building consumer and retail businesses.
 She served as Chief Executive Officer of Spanx from 2002 to 2014.
 Prior to Spanx, she served in various marketing and operational leadership roles at The Coca-Cola Company for a decade.
-She also serves as a member of the board of directors of Joe & the Juice, ClubCorp, 101 Studios and Newlight Technologies, and as Chair of the board of directors at Claire's.
+She also serves as a member of the board of directors of Invited, 101 Studio, Apollo Aligned Alternatives, and Cole Haan.
 Ms. Goldman earned a B.S. from the Moody School of Communication at the University of Texas at Austin.
 We believe Ms. Goldman is well-qualified to serve on our board of directors because of her significant leadership experience in the retail, consumer and business services industries and her experience serving on the boards of multiple companies.

 Nital Scott has served as a member of our board of directors since November 2021.
 Ms. Scott serves as Chief Financial Officer of K18 Hair.
 Previously, Ms. Scott served as Chief Financial Officer of Beautycounter from October 2017 to March 2022.
 Prior to this she served as Senior Vice President, Finance, from September 2014 to October 2017.
 Prior to Beautycounter, her professional experience includes roles as a Vice President in the Investment Banking division of Goldman Sachs and as an Audit Manager at KPMG.
 She also currently serves on the board of directors of Welch Foods, Inc. Ms. Scott earned a B.A. in Economics from U.C.L.A. and an M.B.A. from the Anderson School of Management at U.C.L.A.
-We believe Ms. Scott is well-qualified to serve on our board of directors because of her experience in the consumer products industry and her knowledge of corporate finance, accounting and capital markets matters
+We believe Ms. Scott is well-qualified to serve on our board of directors because of her experience in the consumer products industry and her knowledge of corporate finance, accounting and capital markets matters.